seL4/sel4-tutorials/tutorials/hello-camkes-2/hello-camkes-2.md

 meaning CSlots like `seL4_CapInitThreadVSpace` have no meaning in applications loaded by the capDL loader.

-More information about CapDL projects can be found [here](https://docs.sel4.systems/projects/capdl/).
+More information about capDL projects can be found [here](https://docs.sel4.systems/projects/capdl/).

-For this tutorial clone the [CapDL repo](https://github.com/sel4/capdl).
+For this tutorial clone the [capDL repo](https://github.com/sel4/capdl).
 This can be added in a directory that is adjacent to the main `tutorials` directory.
 </details>

 ## Initialising